-- •Day-to-day residential agency operations; - •Oversight of the development and implementation of residential agency-wide policies and procedures; - •Supervision of management-level staff; and - •Compliance with applicable state and federal regulations. - 15.
-Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new CEO, including an interim or acting CEO. - 16.
-Employ Supported Living Specialist(s) who are responsible for no more than 30 participants in this or any other service. - 17.
-Have an annual training plan to improve the knowledge, skills and core competencies of agency personnel. - 18.
-Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 19.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs. - 20.
+- •Day-to-day residential agency operations; - •Oversight of the development and implementation of residential agency-wide policies and procedures; - •Supervision of management-level staff; and - •Compliance with applicable state and federal regulations. - 16.
+Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new Chief Executive Officer. - 17.
+Newly hired CEOs must complete the ODP approved Health Risk Screening Tool Orientation, Residential ISP Staffing training and Dual Diagnosis Training within 30 days of hire. - 18.
+Employ Supported Living Specialist(s) who are responsible for no more than 30 participants in this or any other service. - 19.
+Have an annual training plan to improve the knowledge, skills and core competencies of agency personnel. - 20.
+Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 21.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 22.
 Comply with Department standards related to provider qualifications.